-The first lecture will be held online on October 18 at 14.15.
+The first lecture will be held on October 17th at 14.15.

 For further information, please contact Prof. Dr. Emanuël Habets.